 - Other duties, as needed and assigned.

-The ACLU SoCal anticipates hiring a Senior Staff Attorney with approximately 10-14 years of litigation and advocacy experience.
-However, we encourage attorneys with 6-9 years’ experience who have a demonstrated track record of independently developing and leading impact litigation cases.
+The ACLU SoCal anticipates hiring a senior staff attorney with approximately 10 to 15 years of litigation and advocacy experience.
+However, we encourage attorneys with 6 to 9 years of experience, who have a demonstrated track record of developing and leading litigation.
 All applicants should have a demonstrated commitment to civil and human rights, racial justice, and strong advocacy and litigation skills.
-The ideal candidate will be a hard-working leader with a proven record of accomplishments working with, advocating with, and/or organizing with people experiencing homelessness, marginalized populations, and community-based organizations.
+The ideal candidate will have a history and passion for working with, advocating with, and/or organizing with people experiencing homelessness, marginalized populations, and community-based organizations.

-- Demonstrated ability to develop and litigate impact cases.
+- Ability to develop and litigate impact cases.

 - Excellent research, writing, analytic, and speaking skills.